 For years I pondered the question of what comes first?
 Do my physical problems cause my emotional problems or do my emotions cause my physical problems?
 I tried to separate the emotional from the physical.
 However, it became abundantly clear that each time I had physical symptoms there was something emotional going on in my life and each time I had something emotional going on in my life, I got sick.
 I was missing an important piece of healing.
 The emotional and physical are intricately connected.
 They both need to be included in treatment.
 When I started treating trauma that lived in my body and mind, my negative beliefs, and addressed fear, I saw another level of healing is possible.

 This technique changed my life.
 In 15 simple treatments my symptoms dramatically improved.
 I went from critically ill to stable.
 My symptoms were more manageable and I saw hope for my future.
 For the first time food nourished me as my food allergies decreased.
 NAET, created by Dr Devi Nambudripad, is an alternative non-invasive allergy elimination technique.
 By improving the immune system's natural building blocks it lowers and in many cases eliminates, the body's reactivity to environmental, food, pathogenic, and toxin triggers.

 But there was another intervention that was healing my immune system and my shattered emotional spirit.
 My discovery of my passion for Ballroom dance has saved my life again and again and continues to teach me how to love and nurture my body.
 Before I started ballroom dancing I was afraid of connection with other humans.
 I was "out of my body" and "in my head."
 I wasn't aware of sensations in my body that were giving me vital signals.
 We need a "map" of our bodies in order to heal and request the help we need.
 Body awareness through ballroom dancing helped me learn how to identify cues for my stress response and triggers to my pain and flares.

-Ballroom dance offered me the following gifts to my life:
+Ballroom dance gave me the following gifts:

-Fundamental Guiding Principles:
+Casey's Fundamental Guiding Principles: